Peer Review Manual – Project

-The IHR committee may assess an application as being eligible for the Iterative Peer Review Process.
+The IHR committee may assess an application as being eligible for the Iterative Peer Review Process designed in consultation with the Reference Group on Appropriate Review Practices for Indigenous Health Research.
 The objective of the Iterative Peer Review Process is to allow applicants whose applications have been deemed excellent, the opportunity to provide minor clarifications that would see the application improve to become outstanding.
 Additional information can be found in the TCPS 2 - Chapter 9 Research Involving the First Nations, Inuit and Métis Peoples of Canada guidelines.

 4.2.5 Randomized Controlled Trials (RCTs)

 A randomized controlled trial (RCT) is an experiment in which investigators randomly assign eligible human subjects or other units of study (e.g., classrooms, clinics, playgrounds) into groups to receive or not receive one or more interventions that are being compared.
 The results are analyzed by comparing outcomes in the groups.
 Applications involving a RCT are accepted and encouraged where appropriate based on scientific and methodological grounds.